-Number of affected customers: Over 100 million users in the US and approximately 6 million in Canada have been impacted.
+The number of affected customers: Over 100 million users in the US and approximately 6 million in Canada have been impacted.
 According to the company’s official statement, about 140 million social security numbers belonging to credit card customers and 80.000 bank account numbers have been stolen in this breach.
 In addition to this, around 1 million social insurance numbers of Canadian customers were also compromised in this incident.

 What happened: Page Thompson, formerly working as a security engineer for Amazon Web Services, which hosted the Capital One database, has been accused of stealing “multiple terabytes of data” from more than 30 companies, institutions, and other entities.

 According to the FBI, Capital One learned about the breach from a tipster who sent an email in which he alerted the company that some of the bank’s data has been leaked and posted on a GitHub page.

 The root cause of this large breach seems to be a misconfigured AWS S3 bucket that allowed an attacker to gain access to sensitive data through a firewall vulnerability.

 The FBI stated in the court papers that Ms. Thompson performed three commands for this hack:

 - gain the security credentials (using AWS Web Application Firewall),

 - did a list of bucket contents, and then